RM-Terrell/RM-Terrell.github.io/_posts/2021-06-26-rust-variable-ownership.md

 0x7ffee15ea020
 ```

 So everything works just fine and the new resource is created with the same value, but different pointers.
+One small wrinkle here is that the above example uses a string literal, not the `String` type, which is instead a heap allocated collection with a pointer. `String`s behave just like the vector examples in the previous sections.

 ## Boxing